tanandy/galaxie-clans/docs/_tuto_found_clan_ovh.md

 ## Assumptions

 * We will call our host `kimserver`.
 If you want to rename it, be aware to replace any occurence in the following steps.
-* We will use 2 labels that you will have to replace with actual values: `KIM_IPV4` and `KIM_IPV6`.
+* We will use 2 labels that you will have to replace with actual values: `CLAN_IPV4`.
-* The domain that `kimserver` is SOA for will be named `tuto.galaxie.clans`.
+* The domain that `kimserver` is SOA for, will be named `tuto.galaxie.clans`.
 Replace any occurence in the following steps with the domain you chose.
 * All commands are to be run from the root of your `galaxie-clans` workspace.

 ## Step 1: Integrate your server into `galaxie-clans` standards